KEBOAIBEK/JS-exercises/README.md

 Lastly, write a main function called `runTemperatureProgram` that prompts the user to enter a temperature and its unit, calls the `convertTemperature` function to convert the temperature, and then calls the `displayTemperature` function to display the converted temperature to the user.

-Here's a starting point for you:

 Your task is to complete the code by implementing the necessary logic for each function.
 Once you've completed the exercise, you can test it by running the `runTemperatureProgram` function.
 Feel free to modify the code as needed.

-# Exercise: Guess the Number
+# Exercise 3: Guess the Number
 Write a JavaScript program that generates a random number between 1 and 100.
 The program should prompt the user to guess the number and provide feedback on whether the guess is too high, too low, or correct.